Here are a few specific examples which demonstrate how we have applied green principles to our designs.

 To improve the quality and energy efficiency of an internal corridor of the Early Childhood Education and Research Center, a special pop-up roof is used to create a clerestory window to fill the corridor with natural light.

-The office spaces and carrels areas of the Early Childhood Education and Research Center employs Daylight Harvesting, which is a special system with sensors and building logic to switch on electric lighting only when there is not adequate natural light.
+The office spaces and carrels areas of the Early Childhood Education and Research Center employ daylight harvesting, a special system with sensors and building logic to switch on electric lighting only when there is not adequate natural light.

 •Passive Daylighting and Heating